Career Planning and Major Exploration

 Clearly, there are many things a college student must do to start building his or her career.
 The important thing is to set reachable goals and to begin meeting them.
 Start thinking about these issues as early as possible.
 Learn as much as you can about your options.
 Connect with people who are engaged in and/or knowledgeable of your selected field.
 Get experience of the world, experience inside and outside of your major, and consider what skills you have acquired and what you have learned about yourself through each of these experiences.
 Students who think about their careers early and take advantage of as many of Wagner’s resources as possible ultimately find their career options to be more plentiful and accessible when they graduate.

 And remember: our staff can provide assistance with any of the above tasks or processes.
-You can make an appointment with us by clicking here, sending an email to email@example.com, or calling us at (718) 390-3181.
+You can make an appointment with us by clicking here or send an email to firstname.lastname@example.org.
 You can also just stop in–we are located on the 3rd floor of the Union, right next to the Hawk’s Nest.